antonig/VBScript/README.md

 # vbs
-Some subs and functions i find useful.
+Some subs and functions I find useful.
+Check the index.txt file for a short description